Jizhou-Che/Frogger/README.md

 * Categorised resources: view, CSS, images, sounds, fonts.

-### 2. Testing

-* Unit tests focusing on abstract models such as Actor were implemented prior to any refactoring to ensure that the most crucial functionalities were always preserved.

-* Unit tests for concrete models such as World and Obstacle were created along the refactoring of the respective classes.
-All further refactoring or extension were introduced with the premise of passing all previous tests for quality and correctness assurance.

-### 3. Refactoring on the Frog Class
+### 2. Refactoring

-* The original Animal class was renamed to Frog.
+* Frog

-* The first stage of refactoring focused on reformatting, renaming and extracting methods.
-This process brought enhanced readability and reduced duplication of the code, while establishing a clearer understanding to the purposes of fields and methods and the structure of method calling chains.
+    * The first stage focused on reformatting, renaming and extracting methods.
+This process brought enhanced readability and reduced duplication of the code, while establishing a clearer understanding to the purposes of fields and methods.

-* A further refactoring took place later on extracting the controls of Frog to GameController.
-This enhanced the separation of model and controller and brought higher clarity to the code.
+    * A further refactoring took place later on transferring the controls of Frog to GameController, to enhance the separation of model and controller and bring higher clarity to the code.

-### 4. Refactoring on Concrete Classes
+* World
+    * BackgroundMusic was extracted from MyStage and applied with singleton pattern to enforce the use of a single instance, therefore facilitate further extensions and features such as muting and pausing.
+    * Abstract class MyStage was removed and the World class was made concrete.
+    * The responsibility of handling events was extracted to GameController, leaving World with the single purpose of managing Actors.

+* General
     * A MovingActor class was abstracted from actors with customisable speed to facilitate the implementation of related features such as speeding up moving actors on level up.

-* BackgroundMusic was extracted from MyStage and adapted to the Singleton pattern to enforce the use of a single instance, and therefore facilitate further extensions and features such as muting and pausing.

-* Abstract class MyStage was removed and the World class was made concrete for the single purpose of managing actors and related events.

-* The responsibility of controlling Actors in World was extracted to GameController for clarity and the principle of single responsibility.

     * Visibility of fields and methods within or among packages was carefully managed.
     * Unused fields and methods were eliminated.
+    * Enforced encapsulation where appropriate.

-### 5. Debugging
+### 3. Debugging

 * Bugs were discovered along the refactoring and immediately fixed on separate branches.
-The most important fixes cover:
+The most important fixes include:
     * Score calculation and display logic.
-    * Handling of key press events.
+    * Handling of key events.
     * Death checking logic.
-    * Movement issues under control or around boundaries.
+    * Movement issues between lanes and around boundaries.

-### 6. The MVC Pattern
+### 4. MVC

 * The project adheres the MVC pattern.
 This separates design, data/behaviour and event controlling, while providing a convenient link in between.